GM07/MLAlgorithms/README.md

 # MLAlgorithms
-Implementation of classical machine learning algorithms
+Implementation of classical machine learning algorithms from scratch.
+Numpy is the only dependency

+# Algorithms implemented
+- [X] KMeans